Config

 pinchtab config show

-Shows the effective runtime configuration after applying:
+Shows the effective runtime configuration.

 terminal